ltoscano/legacybridge-oss-cobol/README.md

 This repository is a **modern Python rewrite** of the original Microsoft project [Legacy Modernization Agents (C#)](https://github.com/Azure-Samples/Legacy-Modernization-Agents), which provided an AI-assisted approach to COBOL-to-Java migration using [Semantic Kernel](https://github.com/microsoft/semantic-kernel).

+The Python implementation leverages the Atomic Agents framework to provide a more modular, schema-driven approach to AI agent management while maintaining all the functionality of the original C# system.

 **What's new in this version:**
-- Re-implemented from scratch using Python
-- Built on the cutting-edge [`Atomic Agents`](https://github.com/BrainBlend-AI/atomic-agents) orchestration framework
+- Built on [`Atomic Agents`](https://github.com/BrainBlend-AI/atomic-agents) for standardized AI orchestration
-- Uses [`Instructor`](https://github.com/567-labs/instructor) for structured LLM interactions and validation
+- Uses [`Instructor`](https://github.com/567-labs/instructor) for structured LLM interactions with automatic validation
-- Offers automatic **token and cost tracking** through instructor hooks
+- **Automatic token and cost tracking** through instructor hooks
-- Fully containerized with Docker for simple, consistent deployment
+- **Docker-first** deployment with simplified setup
+- **Enhanced observability** with comprehensive logging and conversation tracking

 ---